slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Life shrinks or expands in proportion to one’s courage."
 -- Anaïs Nin [1903]*

-> *"The cave you fear to enter, holds the treasure you seek."
--- Joseph Campbell [1904]*

 > *"Courage is the complement of fear.
 A man who is fearless cannot be courageous.
 (He is also a fool.)"
 -- Robert A. Heinlein [1907]*